Risk-Monotonicity in Statistical Learning: Introduction

+On the side of concentration bounds for non-i.i.d.~processes, our results are somewhat similar to those found in e.g.~\cite{howard2020time,howard2021time}.
+However, our technique for deriving them, which relies on the guarantee of a parameter-free online learning algorithm, is entirely different.
+The theoretical link between online regret and concentration inequalities was previously drawn---see e.g.~\cite{rakhlin2017equivalence,Foster2018}.
+However, our approach is slightly different as we use the monotonicity of an online algorithm's potential function to get our concentration results.
+Thus, new concentration inequalities may be derived similarly by modifying the explicit potential function directly.
+Our approach is more similar to that of \cite{jun2019parameter} who also derived concentration inequalities using guarantees of online betting algorithms that bet fractions smaller than one of their wealth at each round.

+We allow for a parameter $h\in \cH$ in our concentration bounds to make the results useful in the statistical learning setting.
+These bounds are of PAC-Bayesian type and are somewhat reminiscent of those in \cite{TolstikhinS13,mhammedi2019pac}.
+We refer the reader to \cite{guedj2019primer} for an overview of existing PAC-Bayesian bounds.

 \paragraph{Outline.} In Section~\ref{sec:prelims}, we introduce the setting, notation, and relevant definitions.
-In Section~\ref{sec:riskmonotonic}, we present our algorithms and state their guarantees.
-Section~\ref{sec:analysis} is dedicated to the proofs of monotonicity and consistency of one of our algorithms.
-All remaining proofs are differed to Appendices \ref{app:radestimation} and \ref{sec:fast}.
-We conclude with a discussion in Section~\ref{sec:discuss}.
+In Section~\ref{sec:concentrations}, we present our new concentration inequalities for Martingale Difference Sequences and loss processes we are interested in (those that satisfy Assumption \ref{assum:processassum} below).
+In Section \ref{sec:riskmonotone}, we present our risk-monotonic algorithm wrapper and show that it achieves risk monotonicity in high probability.
+We conclude with a discussion in Section \ref{sec:discuss}.
+The proofs of the new concentration inequalities and risk monotonicity are differed to Appendices \ref{sec:concentrationproof} and \ref{sec:proofs}, respectively.
+Appendix \ref{sec:techresults} presents existing and new technical results needed in some of our proofs.